 A .gov website belongs to an official government organization in the United States.

 A lock () or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

 Latest Earthquake | Chat Share

 The USGS and its cooperators have installed instruments in a steep, recently clear-cut basin in the Elliott State Forest.

-Instruments were installed in late summer 2012 and are used to monitor and detect changes in local conditions, including
+Instruments for this site were installed in late summer 2012 and are used to monitor and detect changes in local conditions, including:

 Displayed measurements are taken at 1-minute intervals and transmitted hourly during daylight hours to be displayed on graphs.

 Landslides in the Oregon Coast Range impact people and the environment and are commonly induced by intense or prolonged rainfall associated with strong storms in the late fall and winter season.
 For example, in February and November of 1996 heavy rainfall from two unusually large storms induced thousands of landslides over a large part of western Oregon.

 The USGS and its cooperators have installed instruments in a steep, recently clear-cut basin in the Elliott State Forest.
 Data collection at this site supports research on hydrologic factors that control landslide initiation, debris-flow timing, and debris-flow magnitude.
 In many landslide-prone hillsides, infiltration of water from rainfall or snowmelt increases ground-water pressures.
 These elevated pressures can, in turn, induce landslide movement which can lead to debris-flows.